 Description: Certain Energy Star products are exempt from all State and local sales and use taxes if sold during the first weekend (Friday through Sunday) of November.
 Only the following Energy Star qualified products will be exempt: clothes washers, freezers, refrigerators, central air conditioners, room air conditioners, air-source heat pumps, geothermal heat pumps, ceiling fans, dehumidifiers, and programmable thermostats.
 The exemption does not apply to rentals and to sales of products for use in a trade or business, including sales to contractors that will be installed in buildings or structures.

 Data Source: Legislative estimate of \$1.4M for FY09 from S.L.
-08-107, adjusted for increase in State tax rate
+08-107

-79. Municipalities That Sell Electric Power
+81. Municipalities That Sell Electric Power